Cippo95/thesis_smaug_files/src/configs/README.md

+# Configs folder

-This folder has the configuration files I used.
+This folder has the configuration files that I have made and used.
-There are also folders with the source files that you need to change to try different processing elements configurations of convolution with nvdla dataflow.

-You need to change in /workspace/smaug/smaug/operators/smv:
-1)smv_convolution_op.cpp
-2)/kernel/params.h
-3)/kernel/convolution_simd.c

-For the CPU only execution you need to change:
-/workspace/smaug/smaug/operators/common.h
+For more information about partitioning and code optimizations look at [Aladdin's repo](https://github.com/harvard-acc/ALADDIN).

+They use the same terms as High Level Synthesis software: look at [XILINX HLS pragmas](https://www.xilinx.com/htmldocs/xilinx2017_4/sdaccel_doc/okr1504034364623.html), it contains some good explanation.